PollyTikhonova/ImGQfinder/README.md

 A tool that searches G-quadruplexes and i-Motifs with buldges and mismatches.

 #### Updates tracker
-You can find the information about what's new in updates and releases via [link.](https://github.com/PollyTikhonova/ImGQfinder/blob/master/version_tracker.md)
+You can find the information about what's new in updates and versions of libraries via [link.](https://github.com/PollyTikhonova/ImGQfinder/blob/master/version_tracker.md)

 ## Installation
 1. Clone the repository.